 Tips to Help Stay Healthy During Thanksgiving Day

 - Survey the table.
 Before you fill your plate, look over the table and select healthier food choices that are high in fiber.
-This will make you feel fuller quicker.
+This will make you feel full quicker.

 - Start with the greens.
 Ideally, you should have a salad before the main meal, but if there is no salad, then fill your plate with vegetables instead.